Now streaming on:

 The movie has all that covered, perhaps too well.
 To watch "Enfant Terrible" is to witness an unending torrent of abuse that drives other artists to tears and breakdowns.
 Photos, documentary footage, and written accounts make Fassbinder come off as more of a baby-faced Germanic Bob Fosse-type, substituting talent and confidence for matinee-idol good looks—a man who, at least some of the time, radiated a seducer's charm, not just a smirking bully's playground dominance.
 Mascucci is more of a stereotypical alpha male, with wide shoulders and a barrel chest, potbellied but in ass-kicking shape.
 He's often dressed and lit so that he evokes a Tom of Finland pinup drawing, or Jack Palance moonlighting in a nonexistent Kenneth Anger biker porno.
 Maybe we're seeing Fassbinder as the filmmakers think Fassbinder would have portrayed himself if he'd directed this movie?
 It's impossible to say.

 In any case, this movie-star-pig incarnation of Fassbinder is never dull, exactly, but it does get repetitious.
-And it feels like a deflection from the more elusive questions of who Fassbinder was; how, exactly, Fassbinder created Fassbinder; how he kept selling that character to other people; how much of his persona was rooted in genius and how much in unhappiness, and whether any of it was "real"; or if words like "real" even matter when you're talking about the mysteries of the human personality, the tangled poetry of the soul.
+And it feels like a deflection from the more elusive questions of who Fassbinder was; how, exactly, Fassbinder created Fassbinder; how he kept selling that character to other people; how much of the brand was rooted in genius and how much in unhappiness, and whether any of it was "real"; or if words like "real" even matter when you're talking about the mysteries of the human personality.
 All of these questions were enfolded in Fassbinder's art, and Fassbinder found them in those moments of connection or disconnection between individuals.
-Accordingly, the film is at its strongest when it's simply focusing on people's faces as they talk to each other, stare into one another's eyes, and watch one another walk out of a room, perhaps never to be seen again.
+Accordingly, the film is at its strongest when it's focusing on people's faces as they talk to each other, stare into one another's eyes, and watch one another walk out of a room, perhaps never to be seen again.

 Oliver Masucci as Rainer Werner Fassbinder